MillarK-UofA/bipartite_graph_embeddings/README.md

 | ./lib/common                     | Common functions used throughout the codebase.                                                      |

-##Software Requirements:
+<h2> Software Requirements </h2>

 | Software Support | Validated Version | Short Description |
 | -------- | ----------------- | ----------------- |
 | [Python](https://www.python.org/downloads/release/python-360/) | 3.8.1 | Python is the default programming language used throughout the codebase. |
 | [CUDA](https://developer.nvidia.com/cuda-zone) | 11.2 | CUDA is required to run cupy python libraries. (*Optional* but extremely recommended) |

-!!! warning "CUDA versions"
 The version of CUDA you have installed will dictate what version of cupy you should install.
 If unsure, please use the versions specified on this page for [cupy](https://docs.cupy.dev/en/stable/install.html).

-##Python Modules
+<h2> Python Modules </h2>

 | Python Module                                             | Validated Version | Short Description                                                      |
 |-----------------------------------------------------------| ------- |----------------------------------------------------------------------------------|